Home kellton

 Although the healthcare sector has traditionally been a slow adopter of digital technology, significant changes are expected to take place in the digital healthcare industry over the next few years.
 It is estimated that the digital healthcare market will touch $206 billion by 2020.
 A recent study conducted by SAP and Oxford Economics concluded that while 70% healthcare companies are planning to digitalize operations, another 61% feel that digital transformation will increase patient satisfaction.

-Let’s take a closer look at 8 Emerging Trends in Digital Healthcare Industry in 2018:
+Let’s take a closer look at 8 emerging trends in Digital Healthcare Industry in 2018:

-Despite the Challenges, Digital Transformation is Here to Stay
+Despite the challenges, Digital Transformation is here to stay

 Digital transformation is a complicated process especially if we consider a partially holistic and traditional industry like healthcare.
 While the future of digital technology in healthcare industry is undoubtedly bright, there are certain challenges which need to be overcome.
 A few key challenges that threaten to derail the process of digital transformation in healthcare include the industry’s resistance to change, apprehensiveness towards the unforeseeable along with meeting ROI and the cost factor which in most cases puts digital transformation projects on the backburner.
 However, all inhibitions must be shunned before switching over to new technology.
 A prerequisite to venturing on the path of digital transformation is to change the mindset.
 There is dire need to come out of the “Why fix it if it ain’t broken?” approach and embrace change with optimism.
 The need of the hour for the healthcare industry is to stop living in denial as digital transformation is here to stay, period.